conda/conda/docs/source/bdist_conda.rst

 .. code::

-   conda_features
+   conda_features=['mkl']

 SEE ALSO:  :ref:`features` section of the conda build documentation for more information about features in conda.

 .. code::